isurusenarath1/My-To-Do-List/README.md

 This will start the backend server on port 5000 and the frontend development server on port 5173.

-Windows users can also use the batch file:
-- `setup-mongodb.bat` - To configure MongoDB connection
-- `start-app.bat` - To see instructions for starting the application

 ### Testing MongoDB Connection

 To test only the MongoDB connection: